bmlanguage/bml/documentation.md

             ```
         *   **Memory Mapped Registers**: Specific registers can be defined using the following syntax:
         *   `DataType #register("regionName", "stringLiteral") registerName;` This syntax defines a memory-mapped register located in a specific peripheral region.
 The `stringLiteral` is CAM specific and is intended to provide additional information to CAM implementations.
 The type must be a base type and cannot be a struct or a union.
 This attribute can only be used with `register` declarations.
 The compiler will perform checks to guarantee that the data type of the declared register matches the register's underlying size.
 If there is a mismatch a compile-time error will be generated.
 The register name can be accessed and modified as if it was a regular variable.
 The compiler will emit code that directly reads/writes to that memory location.
 Example: `uint32 #register("MyAiCore", "control_reg") myMatrixAControl;`
+           * Registers can be defined with access modifiers, using the following syntax:
+             * `register identifier #register("regionName", "stringLiteral") : dataType #readOnly` This specifies a register that can only be read from.
+             * `register identifier #register("regionName", "stringLiteral") : dataType #writeOnce` This specifies that a register can only be written once.
+If written more than once, the behavior is undefined.
+The compiler will not check or generate a warning if the `#writeOnce` attribute is violated.
+             * `register identifier #register("regionName", "stringLiteral") : dataType #threadLocal` This indicates that the register is thread-local, implying that each thread has its own copy, initialized to the default value of the data type.
+If no default value is defined, the default value will be zero.
+             * Multiple access modifiers can be combined: `register identifier #register("regionName", "stringLiteral") : dataType #readOnly #writeOnce #threadLocal`
     *   **Enum Types:** `enum` (named constants).
         *   A way to define named constants improving the readability of the code.
 If the enum is declared with a simple comma-separated list of values curly braces can be removed: `enum ErrorCode Ok, NotFound, AccessDenied;`
          * Enums can be initialized with specific values using a `struct`-like syntax: